Captain Marvel Jr.: The New 52/DC Rebirth

 In September 2011, The New 52 rebooted DC's continuity.
 In this new timeline, Freddy Freeman is reintroduced in 2012's Justice League vol. 2 #8 as part of Billy's new foster family along with Mr. and Mrs. Vasquez, Mary Bromfield, Pedro Pena, Eugene Choi, and Darla Dudley.
 Freddy is now depicted with blond hair instead of black, and has been disabled at least since early childhood.
 He is the good-natured "prankster" of the foster home, prone to mischief and pick-pocketing.

 The first of the Shazam kids placed with the Vázquez family in Philadelphia, Freddy was placed into foster care after his parents went to prison, and he has not seen them since age 10.
 Despite Billy's standoffishness when he is first placed with Freddy and the Vázquezes, Freddy ends up befriending his new foster brother – despite swiping his wallet when they first met.
 Freddy is also the first person to learn that he has the power to become Shazam.

 In the finale of the series of Shazam! backups in Justice League vol. 2 #21, Billy shares his powers with his foster siblings.
 Afterwards, by saying "Shazam!", Freddy becomes an adult superhero with shoulder-length blond hair and the traditional "Captain Marvel, Jr." color of blue for his costume.
 When he first gets his powers, Freddy remarks that he wants to be called "King Shazam," a nod to the character's connection to Elvis Presley.
 Following Billy's decision to be called "The Captain" following Lazarus Planet, Freddy adopts the name "The Commander".

 Powers and abilities

-Magical abilities

-Captain Marvel Jr./Shazam Jr. can transform between his human form and demi-god like form by saying, rather than Shazam's name, his hero's name, "Captain Marvel".